-The G2 is going to cost slightly more than the Galaxy S4 but you should be able to save $36 with Sprint free activation here.
+The G2 is going to cost slightly more than the Galaxy S4 but you should be able to save a little cash if you look around.
 While, really, it’s too early to say for certain whether the LG G2 is going to last, we like what we’ve heard.
 It’s pushing a boundary with its new buttons-on-the-back design, it’s using one of the most powerful processors on the market, and the G2 even has Hi-Fi audio playback.
 The smartphones that keep up technologically are the ones that get noticed, and the LG G2 is well on its way there.

 Andy Jones loves to blog about mobile phones and money saving tips.
 He recommends using activation fee waiver from Sprint to save on your next smartphone purchase.